nohero765/truckersmp-macos/README.md

    - **Bottle path** — your CrossOver bottle with Steam + ETS2 installed (usually named "Steam")
    - **Steam directory** — the Steam folder inside the bottle (auto-detected from the bottle path)
    - **Game directory** — the ETS2 folder inside the bottle (auto-detected from the Steam dir)
-3. Select your preferred **translator** (DXMT is recommended on Apple Silicon).
-4. Click on "Start Steam" wait for it to launch and start up.
+3. Click the "Launch Steam" button wait for steam to startup.
 4. Hit **Launch ETS2MP**.

+`Standalone Wine Mode`
+TODO

-### Installing truckersmp-cli (For now Truckersmp-cli is not inculded within the app)
+### Installing truckersmp-cli

 ```bash
 pip3 install truckersmp-cli
 ```

-If `pip3` isn't available, install Python 3 from [python.org](https://www.python.org/downloads/) first, then reinstall.
+If `pip3` isn't available, install Python 3 from [python.org](https://www.python.org/downloads/) first.
 You can also use `pipx install truckersmp-cli`.

 ---